-Your brand style guide should be robust, easy-to-understand, and cover every aspect of your company.
-This is then implemented at every user touchpoint, from social media to your website, print collateral, and more.
+Your brand style guide should be robust, easy to understand, and cover every aspect of your company.
+Then implement it at every user touchpoint, from social media to your website, print collateral, and more.

-As mentioned previously, your brand voice is an essential component of your brand style guide.
-It is often described in the brand guidelines document as your brand’s persona.
+As mentioned previously, your brand voice is essential to your brand style guide.
+The brand guidelines document often describes it as your brand’s persona.

 You must consider the brand’s products and services and determine the approach and personality.
 Your brand strategy will work best if you’re consistent.
-This applies to how many times each week you post on social media, how often you respond to comments, questions, and buyer concerns, how quickly you deliver packages, and every funnel of communication with consumers.
+This applies to how often you post on social media each week, how often you respond to comments, questions, and buyer concerns, how quickly you deliver packages and every communication funnel with consumers.